 - Hem the sides of skirt pice by folding under twice and sewing.

 - Fold the edges of the pockets under once and pin evenly to skirt pice.
 Sew three of the sides, leaving the tops open.

 - Gather the top of the skirt by sewing a long straight stitch and pulling one of the threads.
 (Full gathering tutorial here)

 - Fold over the unfinished long edge of the waistband/tie piece and baste or pin.

 - Fold the each end of the tie piece in half widthwise with right sides facing and sew, then turn inside out.

 - Fold the waist band in half widthwise with the skirt piece centered in between.
 Pin and sew all along the side of the waistband/tie piece.

 Another great option, I think, would be oilcloth by the yard, which is available at many online fabric stores as well as some of the brick and mortar ones.
 Although, technically I've never worked with it, so I'm not sure-would it ruffle well?

 What about boys?? -I know, boys need aprons, too!
 (Probably even more than girls, actually!)
-They have some cute boyish tablecloths out there and you could easily alter the pattern for a boy by simply using half the width of the skirt piece and not gathering it.
-Another idea for a boy would be to purchase an inexpensive canvas apron and copy the shape, sewing the plastic fabric (with edges folded under) to the front of the apron to make it wipeable.
+They have some cute boyish tablecloths out there like here and you could easily alter the pattern for a boy by simply using half the width of the skirt piece and not gathering it.
+Another idea for a boy would be to purchase an inexpensive canvas apron here and copy the shape, sewing the plastic fabric (with edges folded under) to the front of the apron to make it wipeable.